kitkat0202/unit-4-game/README.md

      * Whenever the player clicks `attack`, their character damages the defender.
 The opponent will lose `HP` (health points).
 These points are displayed at the bottom of the defender's picture.
      * The opponent character will instantly counter the attack.
 When that happens, the player's character will lose some of their `HP`.
 These points are shown at the bottom of the player character's picture.

-3. The player will keep hitting the attack button in an effort to defeat their opponent.
+2. The player will keep hitting the attack button in an effort to defeat their opponent.

    * When the defender's `HP` is reduced to zero or below, remove the enemy from the `defender area`.
 The player character can now choose a new opponent.

-4. The player wins the game by defeating all enemy characters.
+3. The player wins the game by defeating all enemy characters.
 The player loses the game the game if their character's `HP` falls to zero or below.

-##### Option 2 Game design notes

-* Each character in the game has 3 attributes: `Health Points`, `Attack Power` and `Counter Attack Power`.

-* Each time the player attacks, their character's Attack Power increases by its base Attack Power.
-  * For example, if the base Attack Power is 6, each attack will increase the Attack Power by 6 (12, 18, 24, 30 and so on).
-* The enemy character only has `Counter Attack Power`.

-  * Unlike the player's `Attack Points`, `Counter Attack Power` never changes.

-* The `Health Points`, `Attack Power` and `Counter Attack Power` of each character must differ.

-* No characters in the game can heal or recover Health Points.

-  * A winning player must pick their characters wisely by first fighting an enemy with low `Counter Attack Power`.
-This will allow them to grind `Attack Power` and to take on enemies before they lose all of their `Health Points`.
-Healing options would mess with this dynamic.

-* Your players should be able to win and lose the game no matter what character they choose.
-The challenge should come from picking the right enemies, not choosing the strongest player.